Galloway: Thank you sir, I'm fine.

 Grif: Uh, pretty fucking sweet diversion.

-- Seen in the webcomic Narbonic during the "Lovelace Affair" storyline.
+- Seen in Narbonic during the "Lovelace Affair" storyline.

 Dave: I'm back.
 Artie, can you explain why we need vegan burritos right now?

 - Emergency Exit: Played hilariously straight in this strip.

 - Mac Hall.
 "Quick, run home!
 Your mother is on fire!"